With a little help, Hamilton couple salvages wedding after devastating fire

 Among those offering a free alternate location was a farm in Middletown called Horse Power Farm, which has a large, spotless barn usually used for car shows and community events.

 "She said we have a venue for you," Hopton said of the woman who called.
-"So I immediately went running upstairs, and said 'Jaron we have to go right now'!"
+"So I immediately went running upstairs, and said, 'Jaron, we have to go right now!'"

-Horse Power Farm was a perfect last minute replacement, and Hopton said the wedding and reception was nearly perfect.
+Horse Power Farm was a perfect last-minute replacement, and Hopton said the wedding and reception was nearly perfect.

 She wanted to thank the owners and everyone else who offered to help.